pedro-gutierrez/elixir-intro/README.md

 # Erlang & Elixir intro

+## Robert Virding's first rule of programming

+"Any sufficiently complicated concurrent program in another language contains an ad hoc informally-specified bug-ridden slow implementation of half of Erlang."

 ## Erlang

 **Erlang** is a programming language used to build massively **scalable**, **soft real-time** systems with requirements on **high availability**.